LyGhT1337/DiscordDarkness/README.md

 1 - Download ![BetterDiscord](https://github.com/rauenzi/BetterDiscordApp/releases) and Install it.

 2 - After installing it, download the ![DiscordDarkness.theme.css](https://github.com/LyGhT1337/DiscordDarkness/releases/) file and put it in your Themes Folder.

+*You can locate the Themes Folder by going to your Discord Settings -> Themes -> Open Themes Folder.*

 The plugins are purely preference.
 You can download them and put them into the plugins folder of BetterDiscord in order to use them.